sailikitha07/LU-Decomposition/README.md

 ```

+(i)1.Import the numpy library for numerical operations and the scipy.linalg library for linear algebra functions.
+   2. Use the input() function to get a string representation of matrix A from the user, and then use eval() to convert it into a numpy array.
+   3.Use the lu() function from scipy.linalg to perform LU decomposition on matrix A, which returns the permutation matrix P, lower triangular matrix L, and upper triangular matrix U.
+   4.Extract the L and U matrices from the LU decomposition result and store them in separate variables.
+   5.Print the L and U matrices using the print() function.

-1. Define the package as scipy.linalg import lu.
+(ii)1.
+Define the package as scipy.linalg import lu.
     2.Get input from user and print L and U matrix by 'print' .
     3.Define a package as "from scipy.linalg import lu_factor, lu_solve" and create the variable as 'X' include the package in that variable.
     4.print the variable 'X

 ```

 ## Program:
 (i) To find the L and U matrix
 ```
-/*

 Program to find the L and U matrix.
 Developed by: sailikitha
 RegisterNumber: 24009865